New Mexico Income Tax Calculator

 How New Mexico income tax works

-New Mexico imposes a graduated individual income tax under New Mexico Statutes 7-2-7.
-Five brackets apply, ranging from 1.7% to 5.9%.
-Single and married filing jointly filers have different bracket thresholds; married filing separately thresholds are roughly half the married filing jointly amounts.
+New Mexico imposes a graduated individual income tax under Section 7-2-7 NMSA 1978, restructured by House Bill 252 (2024) for taxable years beginning on or after January 1, 2025.
+Six brackets apply, ranging from 1.5% to 5.9% (a new 4.3% band was added).
+Married filing jointly, head of household and surviving spouses share one bracket schedule; single filers and married filing separately have separate thresholds.
 New Mexico conforms to the federal standard deduction.
-The top rate of 5.9% applies to income over $210,000 for single filers and over $315,000 for married filing jointly and head of household filers.
+The top rate of 5.9% applies to taxable income over $210,000 for single filers, over $315,000 for married filing jointly and head of household, and over $157,500 for married filing separately.
 Your result updates the page link, so you can copy a permalink to any calculation.

 taxable income = gross income - standard deduction